|1 Crore+ students have signed up on EduRev. Have you? Download the App|

 Q.29.
 Why does the conductor refer to Valli as ‘madam’?

 Ans.
 The conductor was worldly wise and a man of jovial nature.
-He judges the little girl ’s innocent behaviour.
-Being fun to love and also not to make the girl unhappy, he calls Valla as ‘Madam’, though she was a girl of eight years only.
+He judges the little girl’s innocent behaviour.
+Being fun to love and also not to make the girl unhappy, he calls Valli as ‘Madam’, though she was a girl of eight years only.

 Q.30.
 Write down the conductor’s advice to Valli?

 Ans.
-Calling Valli a child. the conductor requested her to sit down.
+The conductor requested her to sit down.
 It will make her comfortable.
 Standing up, again and again, can make her fall and get hurt because the bus can make a sharp turn.

 Q.31.
 How did Valli manage to leave the house?

 Ans.
-Valli knew that after lunch her mother would nap for about one to four or so.
-It was Valli’s habit to engage these hours for her excursions and move outside the village.
+Valli knew that after lunch her mother would take a nap from 1 pm to 4 pm.
+It was Valli’s habit to engage in these hours for her excursions and move outside the village.